 Prior/Ongoing Community Involvement

-Discuss how the community has been involved/engaged in your efforts to address the brownfield sites in the target area, including the priority site(s).
+Discuss how the community, including underserved community(ies) in the target area, has been involved/engaged in your efforts to address the brownfield sites in the target area, including the priority site(s).

 To conserve space, you may present information for 2.b.ii. – 2.b.iii. in the same response and/or use the suggested table format below.